hmrc/api-documentation-frontend/README.md

 ## Running locally with dependencies

-To run locally use `./run_local_with_dependencies.sh` as well as starting any apis you want to see the documentation for in Dev mode.
+To run locally use `./run_local_with_dependencies.sh` as well as starting any apis you want to see the documentation for with service manager.

 Note: API definitions (`mongo -d api-definition -c api`) will need their `serviceBaseUrl` pointing to `http://localhost:<port>`:
 To update: